RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

-# Bankdemo Performance and Availability Cluster
+# Deploying and running Bankdemo in a Performance and Availability Cluster with PostgreSQL
 This demonstration configures the Bankdemo application to run in a Performance and Availability Cluster (PAC), storing banking data in VSAM datasets stored within a PostgreSQL database.
 The database is accessed from COBOL programs using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.
 The cluster is composed of two Enterprise Server instances that are running on the same machine.

 The COBOL modules used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk and when not running in a PAC.